Where can you see the Calais dragon?

 Where to find the Calais Dragon?

-After the dragon washed up on the beach of CalaisThe inhabitants of the town tried to counteract his advance.
-He then decided to settle permanently in the north of the FranceAfter enjoying the soothing music on the seafront.
-To get there, go to 201 Avenue Winston Churchill 62100 Calais.
+After the dragon washed up on the Calais beachIn the end, the inhabitants of the town tried to thwart his advance.
+He then decided to settle permanently in the north of France, on the seafront, after enjoying the music that soothed him.
+To get there, go to 201 Avenue Winston Churchill, 62100 Calais.

 A few months after the arrival of the Calais DragonA sea container has been set up next to him in the forecourt of the City of the Dragon.
 It is a dragon which belongs to the family of saurians called Sentinel Iguana A dragon that spits water, moves its head and wags its tail.